googlearchive/solutions-mobile-backend-starter-android-client/README.md

 1. Make sure you have Android SDK with Google APIs level 15 or above installed.
 This project is currently configured using APIs level 19, but will work perfectly with anything level 15 or above.

-2. Import the project into Eclipse.
+2. Import the project into Android Studio.

 3. Make sure you have Google APIs selected in your project properties.
 This option is under Android in Project Build Target.

-4. Update the value of `PROJECT_ID` in `src/com/google/cloud/backend/android/Consts.java` to the app_id of your
+4. Update the value of `PROJECT_ID` in `mobile-backend-starter-android-client-core/src/main/java/com/google/cloud/backend/core/Consts.java` to the app_id of your
    deployed Mobile Backend [5].
 Make sure that your Mobile Backend is configured with OPEN mode.
 Also update your `PROJECT_NUMBER` and `WEB_CLIENT_ID` with the values from your console project.

-5. Update the value of `DEFAULT_ROOT_URL` in `endpoint-libs/libmobilebackend-v1/mobilebackend/mobilebackend-v1-generated-source/Mobilebackend.java` to your own project.
+5. Update the value of `DEFAULT_ROOT_URL` in `endpoints-lib/src/main/java/com/google/cloud/backend/android/mobilebackend/Mobilebackend.java` to your own project.

 6. Run the application.